Serious wanderlust leads to creative culinary adventure

 Photo Credit: Lauren J. Mapp

-My first victim, um, I mean “interview subject” is Tom Richardson of San Diego.
+My first interview subject is Tom Richardson of San Diego.
 Originally from the Midwest, he talks about his Norwegian roots, family, farming, religion and food in the first segment of this series.
 Stay tuned to read his story along with a recipe for gravlax and its accompanying dill mustard sauce.

 I am excited to be starting this new project and I look forward to sharing these experiences with my audience and hearing feedback.